jhvanderschee/jekyllcodex/_without-plugin/auto-resize-images.md

 ### Introduction

 If you upload a huge image in CloudCannon (or any other Jekyll CMS), you would love it to be displayed small or cropped.
-This is super easy if you use [images.weserv.nl](https://images.weserv.nl/).
+This is super easy if you use an image resize proxy, like [images.weserv.nl](https://images.weserv.nl/).

 ### How it works